FrancescoScandale/MastersOfRenaissance/README.md

 * Marta Radaelli

 # Launching the application
-The application is contained in a single JAR file, which can be found in the Deliveries section of the repository
+The application is contained in a single JAR file, which can be found in the Deliveries section of the repository.

 ## Server
 The machine running the server must be reachable from the clients in order to play the game.
 To start the server, use the command